-Arani is the ancient Sanskrit name for the kindling sticks once used to summon the divine flame.
+Arani is an ancient Sanskrit word for the kindling sticks once used to summon sacred fire.

 Author and healer Deva Arani in the foothills near Boulder, Colorado, guiding others in healing the mother wound, integration, and embodied remembrance.

-Deva Arani is an author, guide, and intuitive healer whose work weaves psychology, somatic awareness, and sacred wisdom.
-She supports women in healing the mother wound and seekers integrating plant medicine experiences with depth, clarity, and embodied presence.
+Deva Arani is an author and guide whose work weaves depth psychology, somatic awareness, and embodied spiritual practice.
+She supports women healing the mother wound and seekers integrating transformative experiences through presence, relational care, and respect for the nervous system’s pace.

 I wish I could show you when you are lonely or in darkness the astonishing light of your own being.